iotaledger/stronghold.rs/documentation/docs/getting_started.md

 ## Use The Library

-You can get acquainted with Stronghold is by checking out the [How Tos section](how_tos/cli/running_examples).
+You can get acquainted with Stronghold by checking out the [How Tos section](how_tos/cli/running_examples).

 You can run the examples from the command line interface.
 Stronghold comes with a simple CLI example that briefly showcases all its features.
 To run the example, change into the `client` directory, and run the following